The Best Low Interest Rate Credit Cards

 How to Find the Lowest Interest Rates

 Every bank is legally required to clearly disclose each card's Annual Percentage Rate, or APR.
 This is the rate you will see in the black and white box when you click on the "terms and conditions" link.
 While you might think these disclosures make choosing the lowest APR an easy task, it is not that simple.
 Most banks will disclose a range of possible rates, with each applicant being offered a particular APR according to his or her credit rating.
 Therefore, the lowest rates available will be granted only to those applicants with the highest credit scores, with all other cardholders receiving higher rates.

 Another important aspect of a credit card interest rate is that nearly all of them will have a variable rate.
 The good news is that the CARD Act of 2009 prevents banks from arbitrarily raising their rates on cardholders in good standing.
 What you will find is that nearly every card on the market will offer a variable APR that is based on the Prime Rate.
 This rate, determined in part by the Federal Government, has stood at a record low of 3.25% since December of 2008.
 Nevertheless, the variable interest rates quoted by the credit card issuers will rise when the Prime Rate does.
-For example, if the Prime were to rise to 8.25%, as it did in June of 2006, cardholders would see their interest rate rise by 5% from the current rates (as of this writing in December of 2011).
+For example, if the Prime were to rise to 8.25%, as it did in June of 2006, cardholders would see their interest rate rise by 5% from the current rates.

 The Five Lowest APR Cards on the Market